fetchai/ledger/README.md

 ## Building the code

-The project uses cmake so you can following formal build proceedure of:
+The project uses cmake so you can following formal build procedure of:

     mkdir build